FAQs

 Yes.
 Carriers should report network upgrades to locations that were already filed and certified in the HUBB in prior years.
 To report a network upgrade, a carrier would use the edit function in the HUBB to upgrade the speed tier for the affected locations, but leave the original date of deployment as is.
 The carrier must also indicate in the message box what part of the filing it is changing and the reason for the change.

 Yes.
 Carriers must file all locations deployed in the prior year with the HUBB by the following March.
-If a carrier discovers missing locations, it should file those in the HUBB as soon as possible.
-Locations that should have been reported before a deadline but were not reported until after the deadline will be marked as late and saved, but not certified.
-The carrier must apply for a waiver from the FCC to be able to certify those late locations in order for them to count toward deployment milestones.
+If a carrier discovers missing locations after the annual filing deadline, it should file those in the HUBB as soon as possible.

 Carriers should delete destroyed locations or locations that are no longer habitable out of the HUBB.